 The NCWAP matches SGCN to the habitat type or river basin where it is found, identifies the most important threats and critical problems facing the species and their habitats, and details priority conservation actions required to protect and conserve them.
+The primare

-The primary goal of the NCWAP is to strategically target declining populations and imperiled animals and their required habitats early, thereby reducing the risk of extinction and precluding the need for listing under the Endangered Species Act.
-The Plan is available to download from the internet by visiting the NCWAP web site www.ncwildlife.org/plan.
+NCWAP is to strategically target declining populations and imperiled animals and their required habitats early, thereby reducing the risk of extinction and precluding the need for listing under the Endangered Species Act.
+The Plan can be downloaded at the NCWAP website www.ncwildlife.org/plan.

 A discussion about conservation actions that will benefit species requires consideration of the natural communities that provide the habitats they occupy.
-The concept of 'habitat' is based on the availability of the appropriate combination of food, cover, and water resources, climatic conditions, and other environmental conditions (e.g., competitors, predators, connectivity) that supports the ability of a species to survive and reproduce.
-Therefore, 'habitats' can be defined as the sum of all the resources a species needs to survive and persist.
+The concept of "habitat" is based on the availability of the appropriate combination of food, cover, and water resources, climatic conditions, and other environmental conditions (e.g., competitors, predators, connectivity) that supports the ability of a species to survive and reproduce.
+Therefore, "habitats" can be defined as the sum of all the resources a species needs to survive and persist.
 Efforts that benefit SGCN and other priority fish and wildlife can be specifically targeted by carefully considering conservation or management options within essential habitats.